 Factor in the chatting and bustle surrounding them, and many a sensory-sensitive child can scream and flail.
 If their families cruise during the holidays or in the hurricane-filled summertime, the situation will get worse.

 Feel Free to Have Your Kid Skip the Shows

 Some of the largest sources of sensory overload for autistic children on a cruise are the big shows, where there are a lot of dancers, singers, and props.
 Things that can induce a meltdown include bright lighting, flashy costumes, glittery props, and sound effects (like explosions).
 The supposed culprit is the music that accompanies them.

-With the exception of Disney and a few others (to name a few who offer equally loud shows), large liners generally provide semi-live music accompaniment.
-To define this in my own words, it’s a cocktail of prerecorded and click tracks mixed with a seven- to even a twelve-piece orchestra (think keyboards, guitars, basses, drums, saxes, flutes, clarinets, trumpets, and trombones) off to the side, in a pit, or on the rear end of the stage.
+In other words, it’s a cocktail of prerecorded and click tracks mixed with a seven- to even a twelve-piece orchestra (think keyboards, guitars, basses, drums, saxes, flutes, clarinets, trumpets, and trombones) off to the side, in a pit, or on the rear end of the stage.

 - Autism on the Seas

 Group Cruise and Individual Travel for families and adults with Autism